Technical Advisory Committee

 Jade Jenkins is an Associate Professor at the University of California, Irvine (UCI) School of Education studying early childhood development policy.
 Her work is multidisciplinary and focuses on issues that are amenable to policy intervention, using diverse research methods to evaluate programs and understand the mechanisms that promote child and family wellbeing.
 She also serves as Chairperson for OC Head Start, Inc.

-In her current role at UCI, Jade has many projects in progress, including an analysis of kindergarten readiness and performance of children enrolled in Head Start in Baltimore (Consequences of early learning program sequences: Evidence from Baltimore City), a study of the relationship between competition and quality in the mixed-delivery Early Care and Education market in North Carolina (A Rising Tide that Lifted All Boats?
+In her current role at UCI, Jenkins has many projects in progress, including an analysis of kindergarten readiness and performance of children enrolled in Head Start in Baltimore (Consequences of early learning program sequences: Evidence from Baltimore City), a study of the relationship between competition and quality in the mixed-delivery Early Care and Education market in North Carolina (A Rising Tide that Lifted All Boats?
 The Effects of Competition on Early Childhood Education Quality), and an assessment of early intervention and the impact of the Early Head Start program (The Long-Run Achievement Impacts of Early Head Start: Evidence from Program Roll-Out).

-Jade grew up in New York and received her B.S. and M.S. degrees from the University of Florida in Family, Youth and Community Sciences.
+Jenkins grew up in New York and received her B.S. and M.S. degrees from the University of Florida in Family, Youth and Community Sciences.
 Her Master’s focus was in community development and poverty reduction.
-After the M.S. program, she worked in Florida’s early childhood care and education system, and this firsthand experience in policy implementation motivated Jade to pursue her Ph.D. in public policy.
+After the M.S. program, she worked in Florida’s early childhood care and education system, and this firsthand experience in policy implementation motivated Jenkins to pursue her Ph.D. in public policy.
 She specialized in early childhood development to learn how to evaluate and develop policies that provide support for families with young children and reduce poverty in the long-term.

 Dawn M. Smith